×

 4. Replacing a Flat Tire

-If it hasn’t happened to you yet, it’s only a matter of time before it rears its ugly head — so be prepared to deal with it head-on.
+There are 3 certainties in life: death, taxes, and flat tires.
+If it hasn’t happened to you yet, it’s only a matter of time before it rears its ugly head, so be prepared to deal with it head-on.
 Hopefully, you have a jack, lug wrench, and spare tire on hand.
 If so, simply lift the car, take out the lug nuts, swap the tire, and lower your car back down.
 Check to see if the nuts are properly tightened and you're good to go.

 5. Topping Up Fluids

-Cars need fluids too — so be sure to keep your engine happy and running efficiently by routinely checking and refilling things like engine oil, and coolant, as well as powering steering, brake, and transmission fluids.
+Cars need fluids too so be sure to keep your engine happy and running efficiently by routinely checking and refilling things like engine oil and coolant, as well as powering steering, brake, and transmission fluids.
 Only do this on a level surface after your engines has thoroughly cooled down.

 6. Installing New Battery

 If you’re having trouble starting your car it might mean that you need a new battery.
 That may sound complicated but it’s actually a pretty straightforward fix.
 Just remove the cables (starting with negative first), then take out your old battery.
-After that, take your new battery, put it in place and reconnect those same cables (making sure to do positive first this time).
-After checking that everything is snug and secure, you should be all set.

 7. Replacing Brake Pads

-If your car is screeching, then it's trying to tell you something — so listen up!
+If your car is screeching, then it's trying to tell you something so listen up!
 This generally means that your brake pads need to be replaced.
 This fix mostly consists of removing your wheel, calliper, and old pads and simply sliding in the new ones.
 Carefully reassemble everything and be sure to gently test your new brake pads in a safe area at low speeds before driving normally.

 8. Changing Spark Plugs